Congress of Berat: Congress Organization

 On 17 September 1922 the congress compiled the statute of the Albanian Orthodox Church, based on the initial Visarion Xhuvani's draft.
 The statute stipulated that the Church of Albania would be inseparable from the Universal Apostolic Orthodox Church.
 A metropolitan would lead the church, which would comprise five dioceses.
 Four of them would be bishoprics and the only metropolis would be the newly created metropolis of Tirana.
 The four clergymen elected as members of the High Council would comprise the Holy Synod, however, given that during the time of the congress not all High Council clergymen were bishops, the entire High Council would execute the functions of the Holy Synod for the time being.

 Reaction from the Ecumenical Patriarch of Constantinople

 Meletius IV of Constantinople sent a Patriarchal exarch to Albania, Bishop Hierotheos of Miletopolis, who arrived in Korçë on 27 November 1922.
 On 19 December 1922, he sent a letter to the newly created synod, congratulating them for the initiative and expressing his faith that the Ecumenical Patriarchate will, in due time, recognize the Albanian Orthodox Church.
-Hierotheoswrote a report for Meletius IV and proposed that an Albanian delegation be invited to Istanbul.
+Hierotheos wrote a report for Meletius IV and proposed that an Albanian delegation be invited to Istanbul.
 The delegation, headed by Vasil Marku, went to Istanbul in March 1923, but could not obtain a promise for full recognition, as Patriarch Meletius IV would give only a partial autonomy, and that would have been contrary to the provisions of the statute.
 On 23 August 1923 Metropolite Kristofor Kisi volunteered to serve the Albanian Orthodox Church.